Housing Development

 The County’s Mortgage Assistance Program (MAP) provides silent (deferred payment) down payment assistance loans to assist low-income first-time homebuyers (FTHB).
 Eligible FTHB’s annual income must not exceed 80% of the Area Median Income (AMI).
 The loans are designed to help with the down payment to purchase a home.
 The 3% simple interest, deferred payment loan has a 30 year term and a maximum loan amount of $80,000.
 Homebuyers must occupy the property as their primary residence.
 There is a 1% minimum down payment requirement for this program and the total sales prices shall not exceed 85% of the Orange County median sales price for all homes.
 All applicants are required to attend a homebuyer education workshop.

-If you are interested in obtaining more information or an application for the MAP program, please contact our program administrator, Affordable Housing Clearinghouse at (949) 859-9255 or view their website at http://www.affordable-housing.org/.
+If you are interested in obtaining more information or an application for the MAP program, please contact our program administrator, Affordable Housing Clearinghouse at (949) 859-9255 or view their website at http://www.affordable-housing.org/(link is external).

 Permanent Local Housing Allocation (PLHA) Program Application Including Five-Year Plan